codex-academy/JavaScript-foundations-for-modern-web-frameworks/README.md

   * inline events with `onclick` etc
 ### HTML elements

 You should be able to comfortably use various HTML form input elements such as text, select, radio & checkbox.
-Also explore slider and hidden.
+Also explore range and hidden.

 ### Responsive web pages